All posts

 How LLC Investment Fits Under LRS

-The $250,000 limit is cumulative across all LRS-eligible purposes.
-A founder who spent $50,000 on a child's foreign education has $200,000 remaining for business investment in the same financial year.
+Watch the cumulative limit.
+The $250,000 covers everything -- education, property, investments.
+A founder who spent $50,000 on a child's foreign education has $200,000 left for business investment that year.

 Tax Collected at Source (TCS) on LRS